 The Organization expenses advertising costs as they are incurred.
-Advertising/marketing costs were \$81,164 for the year ended December 31, 2019.
+Advertising/marketing costs were \$64,920 and \$81,164 for the years ended December 31, 2020 and 2019, respectively.

 Adoption of New Accounting Standard

 The Organization adopted the provisions of ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 958).
 The purpose of this pronouncement is to provide guidance in determining whether transactions are non-exchange or exchange and determining whether contributions are conditional.
 The adoption of this pronouncement did not have a material effect on these financial statements.